New Administrative Capital

-The new capital of Egypt has yet to be given a name.
+Over the years attempts were made to give the city a proper name, other than the New Administrative Capital.
 A competition was launched on the new capital's website to choose a new name and logo for the city.
-A jury of specialists was formed to evaluate the proposals submitted to list and determine the best among all the proposals.
-No official results have yet been announced by the Egyptian Government.
-In October 2021, transportation minister Kamel al-Wazir indicated the city might be named Egypt.
+A jury of specialists was formed to evaluate the proposals submitted to list and determine the best among them.
+No official results were announced by the Egyptian Government.
+In October 2021, transportation minister Kamel al-Wazir indicated the city could be named "Wedian" (meaning "Riverbed" or "Valley"), or "Masr" (the Arabic equivalent of "Egypt").
+Other proposed names include "Kemet", "Al Mustaqbal" and "Al Salam".
+However, by the time it was officially inaugurated in 2024, it had remained as the New Administrative Capital.
+On the 8th of November 2025, the New Administrative Capital had been officially renamed as The New Capital.